hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_B.md

 **Functional Description**

-Export followed by Transit & Groupage:<br />
+Export followed by Transit & Groupage:
-During the Transitional Period, in case of “Export Followed by Transit” with multiple export declarations<br />
-covered by one standard transit declaration (i.e. not a pre-lodged transit declaration), the D.G.<br />
+During the Transitional Period, in case of “Export Followed by Transit” with multiple export declarations covered by one standard transit declaration (i.e. not a pre-lodged transit declaration), the D.G.<br /><br />
-PREVIOUS DOCUMENT at CONSIGNMENT ITEM level can include the MRN of the related Export<br />
-declaration (maximum one Export MRN included per one Consignment item).
+PREVIOUS DOCUMENT at CONSIGNMENT ITEM level can include the MRN of the related Export declaration (maximum one Export MRN included per one Consignment item).

 **Technical Description**